pradumangoyal/stream/README.md

 $ npm start
 ```
 8. Browser part
-    1. Open localhost:3000/stream on a window preferably on the PC connected by speakers (Song will play on this window)
+    1. Open localhost:3000/stream (or 127.0.0.1/stream) on a window preferably on the PC connected by speakers (Song will play on this window)
-    2. Go to localhost:3000 and make a new user before using it you have to approve the user
+    2. Open localhost:3000 and make a new user before using it you have to approve the user
-    3. Using Drag and Drop menu at localhost:8000/ approve users.
+    3. Using Drag and Drop menu at localhost:8000/ an admin can approve users.
  3. Login using the user you have created and enjoy the streaming and best use of common speakers at your workplace or home.

 # Acknowledgements